WolfyGamerMaker/Piano-lessons/projects/sunk.md

 project_fg_color: "#FFFFFF"

 ---
-Anika is an avid piano player who is interested in teaching
+Anika is an avid piano player who is interested in teaching young students to boost their musical ability.
+These are a few of the pieces they have played